robo3945/RaTS/README.md

 RaTS does not prevent the Ransomware to do its bad work, but it can **help to find evidences of the existence of Ransomware in your environment** (filesystems).

 RaTS is especially useful to periodically monitor network share or external drive to find evidences of the presence of Ransomware.
 You can run RaTS as a cmd line application or a batch for servers.
-RaTS does not have a GUI yet...

 ## What RaTS can do ##